 Any item or device found to be disruptive to a teacher or class will be confiscated and turned over to the school office.
 Appropriate disciplinary measures will subsequently be taken.
-The item in question may be held for a certain period of time as determined by the Headmaster.
+The item in question may be held for a certain period of time as determined by the Head of School.